ciscoheat/dataclass/README.md

 ## Conversion utilities

-DataClass have some ways to simplify the tedious data conversion process when you get input data from for example a CSV file or JSON data containing only strings, and they should be mapped to a class implementing `DataClass`.
+DataClass has some ways to simplify the tedious data conversion process when you get input data from for example a CSV file or JSON data containing only strings, and they should be mapped to a Haxe object.

 By adding `using dataclass.Converter;` you'll get some useful extensions on the supported types.